19hours/sg-statutes/Acts/Income Tax Act.md

 (i) who is his or his spouse’s brother or sister;

-(ii) who was incapacitated from maintaining himselfby reason of physical or mental infirmity;
+(ii) who was incapacitated from maintaining himself by reason of physical or mental infirmity;

 (iii) whose income was not more than $2,000 in that year;